elgw/deconwolf/USAGE.md

 It is also possible to mix a few instances of dw using the CPU and a few offloading calculations to the GPU (with **--method shbcl**).
 Results would depends on the GPU/CPU combination.

+### 2D images?
+No, the option to deconvolve 2D images is deliberately turned off.

 ### My question was not in this list!